-- C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies. - C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment.

-C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.
+- C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies. - C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment. - C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.

+I (print name) have received and read a copy of the

+\(\frac{1}{2}\) 1 3

+syllabus for the E MS Paramedic Program (I EMSP 2444.200 - Cardiology).
+I understand the syllabus

-\( \) have received and read a copy of the EMSP 2434.200 - Medical Emergencies).
-I understand , mply with all requirements listed within this document to Signature of Student Date
+and understand that I must comply with all requirements listed within this document to complete the

+course.

+C' (C) 1 (

+Signature of Student

+Date